puwun/Adopet/README.md

 ## Future Scope

-- [x] Our admin user is various type of pet saving organizations so we also need to validate them and options for them to reach out to adopters as well as donators a make website MongoInjection proof.
+- [x] To bring pet saving organizations as a user so we also need to validate them and options for them to reach out to adopters as well as donators a make website MongoInjection proof.

 ## Media